 The University is globally renowned in the sciences, including research pharmacology, medical chemistry, pharmaceuticals and pharmacy practice research.
 It is in the process of developing a new £50m Life and Health Sciences research facility.

-Examples of the University’s expertise include the Centre for Integrative Neuroscience and Neurodynamics; the Centre for Applied Behavioural Science; the Institute for Cardiovascular and Metabolic Research and the Charlie Walker Institute.
+Examples of the University’s expertise include the Centre for Integrative Neuroscience and Neurodynamics; the Centre for Applied Behavioural Science and the Charlie Walker Institute.

 The University has a strong reputation for life sciences and health research, centred on the Department of Biological and Medical Sciences.
 The quality and impact of work in this department has been reflected in the UK government’s Research Excellence Framework, where the majority of assessed research was judged to be world leading or internationally excellent.
 Research groups within biomedicine include Human Genetics and Genomics, Molecular Cell Biology and Virology.